Punjab registers

 excluding the ‘Princely States’ - most notably Patiala, Kapurthala, Jind, and Nabha states.)
 Around 15,000 of these Punjabi soldiers died in WW1, with 8,000 of them being Sikhs.
 The documents have been raised as being supplemental material to correct the historical narrative on the contributions of colonial Punjabis to the British war cause and their sacrifices, in-order to create a more inclusive, equitable understanding.
 It has been suggested that data from the Punjab registers may be used to compliment the Commonwealth War Graves Commission (CWGC) data on Indian Army casualties.
 Much of the information contained in the Punjab registers is missing from the CWGC data.
 Surviving records found in British and South Asian archives can compliment both the Punjab registers' and CWGC's data to form a more complete understanding of the contribution of Indian soldiers in the First World War.
+The records cover Sikh, Hindu, Muslim and Christian soldiers soldiers who originated from villages now located in the present-day administrative areas of Indian Punjab, Haryana, Himachal Pradesh, and Pakistani Punjab.

 According to Amandeep Singh Madra, five percent of the British military force in WW1 were Punjabi soldiers, with Punjabis contributing a third of the Indian Army at the time and fifty-percent of combatants despite making-up eight-percent of the Indian population.
 Punjab was the main recruiting-ground for the British in India during the First World War, with volunteer-rates in some Punjabi villages reaching 40%.
 Whilst the records cover Punjabi soldiers from areas under direct-British-rule, they do not cover the Punjabi soldiers who participated in the war as part of the forces of the princely states of Patiala, Jind, Nabha, or Kapurthala.
 It is unknown if similar registers exist for the princely states' soldiers.
 Heaviest recruitment during the war was from the Rawalpindi, Jalandhar, and Hoshiarpur districts of British Punjab.
 It is unknown if similar records/registers exist for Punjabi soldiers who participated in the Second World War.